On my bike ride yesterday I saw my first batch of brown leaves on the road. Where the hell did summer go? I was passing by the town pool

 Instead of whining about a ‘lost summer’ I’m choosing to reflect on the good stuff that happened and remembering that conscious choice played a big part in those happy times.
 In that positive mind set I can look forward to the seasons to come and some of the choices I’m making for that season.
 I’ve got an olympic triathlon in a few weeks with the Team NRGY Basebuilders group.
 I’ve got the NY Marathon in November, which is a MAJOR bucket-list race for me, and I can start taking Tula out with me on my runs again as the weather starts to cool off.
 I’ve also made a commitment for a long hike in the Adirondacks that will push me a good way out of my comfort zone.

-The shorter days, longer nights and long slog through winter aren’t my favorite parts of the year, and it could be easy to fall into sloth and depression with the waning daylight.
+, longer nights and long slog through winter aren’t my favorite parts of the year, and it could be easy to fall into sloth and depression with the waning daylight.
 But I’m going to choose to fill the time with fun activities and embrace each day as a new adventure.